 Once you’ve decided on the best time to travel, it’s time to secure an airline ticket.
 Did you know that 54 days before takeoff is when airlines have their lowest prices on a flight?
 Services such as Google Flights can help you track the price of an airline ticket and help you decide when is the best time to buy, and from which airline.
 Be sure to keep in mind the price of those checked bags and other features such as advance seat assignments when comparing prices.
 If you’re traveling with your family, airfare can easily be your biggest expense.

 With the plane tickets purchased, you now know exactly what days you’ll be staying in your island paradise.
 It’s time to secure your lodging for the trip.
 Trying to save on lodging is a sure way to ruin an otherwise lovely vacation.
 A great resource I’ve found for securing Hawaii beach rentals is a website called Luxury Retreats.
 They feature luxury homes and vacation rentals, from nightly rentals in small two bedroom villas all the way up to extended stays in large private homes that are perfect for an extended family getaway.
 Many include amenities such as private pools, gyms, game rooms, and with your choice of oceanfront seascapes or sweeping mountain views.
+A warning: stay on the beautiful island at your own peril as you may decide that you don’t want to leave!
+So many vacationers ultimately come to the conclusion that they simply must up sticks and Live on the big island of Hawaii.

 Now, you’re set!
 Be sure you go ahead and plan out your activities in advance–don’t wait until you are on the island to figure out where to go and what to see.
 Hawaii has a little bit of something for everyone.
 In particular, I like to make restaurant reservations well in advance to make sure I get to experience the very best the islands have to offer.
 There are also lots of tourist activities to consider.
 Hawaii has a rich agricultural heritage, and you can experience it by visiting pineapple plantations and macadamia groves; be sure not to miss the world-famous Kona coffee.
 If you’re more into outdoor activities, your options include birdwatching, floral gardens, scenic drives, hiking, water sports, and just enjoying a hot beach with a cold beverage.
 Don’t underestimate the value of a printed guidebook to help you find out what the best options are.
 There are several available from notable travel professionals that will help make planning your trip easier.
 The real advantage is that a print guide is always handy even if you’re in a place where internet access is not readily available.